StorjOld/lunchbox/README.md

 During development, it is good to have our code being self-updatable.
 To do so, we have some webhooks on github that automatically update some pieces of our stack.
 This is achieved by using [pushycat](//github.com/Storj/pushy-cat).
-Pushycat is also installed through a deb package, hosted on the same repository as datacoin.
+Pushycat is also installed through a deb package, hosted on the same repository as Datacoin.

 #### metadisk-webcore